dannyvankooten/www.dannyvankooten.com/content/projects.md

 #### Gozer

-A static site generator that compiles to a single static binary.
+A static site generator in Go with a focus on performance and simplicity.
+This website is generated with Gozer.

 [GitHub](https://github.com/dannyvankooten/gozer)